ThomasDeutsch/flowcards/README.md

 For example, take a look at a [traffic-light machine](https://github.com/davidkpiano/xstate#finite-state-machines).<br>
 The behaviour is described in an intra-object (within object) fashion.

-With flowcard, you define behaviours in an inter-object way.
+With flowcard, you define behaviours as inter-object flows.
-You know this from [user-flows](https://miro.medium.com/max/1548/1*JGL_2ffE9foLaDbjp5g92g.png).<br/>
+You know this from UX [user-flows](https://miro.medium.com/max/1548/1*JGL_2ffE9foLaDbjp5g92g.png).<br/>
-A series of steps, a user needs to take to reach a goal.<br/>
+A series of steps, a user needs to take, to reach a goal.<br/>
-What happens, if you are able to define behaviours in your code like user-flows?<br/>
+You define the bahaviour of the system not by the reactivity of each component,<br/>
-flowcard enables you to do so. read more or get started
+but by the scenario/flow you want to enable.

 ## Packages